koopjs/koop-socrata/README.md

 What you'll need for that request to work is an ID and the URL of the Socrata instance.
 The ID is what you'll use to reference datasets that come from Socrata in Koop.

-To make sure this works you can visit: http://localhost:1337/socrata and you should see all of the register hosts.
+To make sure this works you can visit: http://localhost:1337/socrata and you should see all of the registered hosts.

 ### Accessing Socrata Data